 Recruitment firms, without leads you are nothing!
 Sure, there will always be people looking for jobs and there will always be vacancies to fill.
-But if you don’t have the strategy to attract either, how do you expect to hit your financial targets?
+But if you don’t have a strategy to attract either clients or candidates, how do you expect to hit your financial targets?

 The ugly truth is nobody gets their full bonus + commission without hitting the right numbers!

 If you want to turn your company into a market leader, you need a recruitment business development plan.
 And guess what, we know a method that works!

 Inbound or Outbound?